lakal3/VGE/readme.md

 - Model - Additional samples on how to load models and manipulate a scene.
 - WebView - Render images in the background and serve them to the web client (*The demo will show that Vulkan can do multithreaded rendering, and you can easily use Vulkan to render images in the background*)
-- glTFViewer - A tool to browse some of the glTF sample images.
+- glTFViewer - A tool to browse some of the glTF sample scenes.
 - Robomaze - A performance test tool / example that supports some advanced features like decals.
 - Animate (Experimental) - Support for reading animations from the BVH (Biovision Hierarchy) files and apply them on rigged models.
+- Gallery (New) - Demonstrates how to use vdraw drawing library and vimgui immediate mode user interface

 The VGE documentation does not go into the details of the Vulkan API.
 To lean the core Vulkan features, below I have listed some nice web articles about it.